Instantly

 Stingrays

-dwelling species.
-They instinctively cover themselves with sand as a
+species.
+They instinctively cover themselves with sand as a means of

-camouflage.
-Stingrays should only be kept in aquariums with a sand
+Stingrays should only be kept in aquariums with a sand substrate.

-Courser substrates can damage the stingray’s underbodies and
+substrates can damage the stingray’s underbodies and lead to

+infection.
 Never expose a stingray to copper-based medications.
-This may result in
+This

 Blue